edterbak/NodeRed_Heishamon_control/README.md

 * []() 5: ... any other

 All of the above options are ways to controle the HP.
 I have choosen NodeRed (=NR).
 I already use a lot of NR functionality combined with HomeAssistant.
 In many of my cases NR is the controller and HomeAssistant (=HA) is just the graphical front.
 This CAN be different as HA is also able to control and automate using MQTT protocol.
+(Just to emphasize; because of the awesome design choice of Heishamon, it presents everything in the MQTT standard, and thats why it is able to interact with ANY software that can handle it.)
-I choose the NR option because if I restart HA, the controler and automations just continue.
+BUT...I choose the NR option because if I update or restart HA, the controler and automations just continue.

 I have choosen option 4 in the list above.
 In this GIT you can find NR functions to control the panasonic